Definition of a “Standard Drink”

 - They also develop a tolerance for alcohol.
 In other words, it takes more alcohol to get them intoxicated than it did earlier.

 When all these characteristics are present, the person is said to be an alcoholic.
-Because it can be dangerous for an alcoholic to stop drinking suddenly, they usually need medical help to go through withdrawal which can range from uncomfortable to fatal in its effects.
+Because it can be dangerous for an alcoholic to stop drinking suddenly, they usually need a medical detox to go through withdrawal which can range from uncomfortable to fatal in its effects.

 A person who is abusing alcohol but has not developed these characteristics can often go directly into a rehabilitation program without medical assistance.
 A medical evaluation would be needed to make a safe determination.

 Is the Alcoholic the Only One Running a Risk by Drinking?

 Alcoholism is a “problem with alcohol” to a severe degree.
 Others who may not be “alcoholics” per the definition but abuse alcohol can be creating serious problems for themselves and others.

 Alcohol abuse is present when a person creates damaging effects on themselves and others but continue to drink.
 They may be having problems at school or at work, with relationships or other responsibilities.
 They may be in legal trouble due to drunk driving or accidents.
 But they are not, strictly speaking, an alcoholic.
 If they have difficulty correcting this situation on their own, they can benefit greatly from an alcohol recovery program before they become injured or killed, lose a job, lose a license, or lose their families.

 Under some circumstances, even small amounts of drinking can create serious repercussions for a person.
 If someone has a compromised liver or they are pregnant or taking specific medications, they may suffer ill effects.
 It is not just an alcoholic who is at risk.